Requirements for Uniform Germination and Emergence of Corn

 Fig. 2.
 Example of the effect of soil temperature on the timing of corn emergence.

 Adequate and uniform seed-to-soil contact.
-In order for the kernel to absorb moisture quickly and uniformly, soil must be firmed completely around the kernel.
-Seed-to-trash contact results from "hair-pinning" of surface trash into the seed furrow during no-till planting when soil and/or trash are too wet for adequate coulter cutting action.
+In order for the kernel to imbibe (absorb) soil moisture quickly and uniformly, good seed-to-soil contact is vital.
+Seed-to-trash contact results from “hair-pinning” of surface trash into the seed furrow during no-till planting when soil and/or trash are too wet for adequate coulter cutting action.
 Seed-to-clod contact results from planting into cloddy fields created by working soil too wet.
 Seed-to-rock contact is, needless to say, not good for proper germination either.
 Seed-to-air contact results from open planter furrows when no-till planting into excessively wet soils.
 Germination of kernels lying in open planter furrows is dependent on rainfall keeping the open furrow environment moist.

 Useful Tips: Whippers, wipers, movers, fingers, and other similar trash management gadgets for the planter are most beneficial when you are challenged with rocky, cloddy, or trashy surface soil conditions.
 They help clear the way (literally) for the planter's double-disc openers to more easily do their job of creating an optimum seed furrow.
 Other planter attachments that help press the kernels into the seed furrow can improve seed-to-soil contact and seeding depth uniformity when seedbed conditions are otherwise challenging.